metio/ilo/docs/content/shell/options.md

 ## `--remove-image`

 The `--remove-image` option causes `ilo` to remove the specified image from your local system after you close your shell, or the non-interactive commands finishes.
-This is especially useful in combination with `--dockerfile`.
+This is especially useful in combination with `--containerfile`/`--dockerfile`.

 ```shell script
 # remove image after shell was closed